 Since creating an access token uses OAuth 2.0, you’ll need to click on “Generate New Token” to generate an access token from within the UI.
 Alternatively, you can also generate your access token programmatically via the REST API with this endpoint.

 When making a request to the API, you’ll need to add the access token as an Authorization HTTP Header.
 It should look like the following:

 Authorization: Bearer YOUR_ACCESS_TOKEN

-When generating an access token, the access token is tied to the permissions of the user that created it.
+The API access token is tied to the user who generated it.
 This means:

-- Generating an access token should be created by a user with the appropriate site permissions.
-For example: if the user that created the access token does not have “create” permissions, then attempting to use that access token to create resources via the API may fail.
+- Access tokens must be created by a user with the appropriate site permissions.
+For example, the user associated with an access token must have “create” permissions to create resources via the API.

 API requests must only use HTTPS (SSL).
 Attempting to use without SSL will not succeed and should not be used.

 Please keep your API key secure!
 Do not use your API key within client-side code.
 Additionally, do not share them publicly or store them in any git repositories.